cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial_stat_routines/stat_routines.md

 Test out a few values of `r` and see if they all give you the same result.
 What happens for `r` less than about -1?
 Can you explain why? (hint: look at the values in the datacard)

+**Advanced**: if you run the command above for a set of points in the range [-2, 6] (the same one used in the scan before), you can build the line of critical values for $t_{\mu}$ and check where the crossing of the observed likelihood scan is in order to find the confidence interval.
+Try to do that and compare it to the one we derived earlier using Wilks' theorem.
+If you need help, take a look at the code in `plot_scan_with_quantile_solution.py`.

 ## Significance Testing